glowform/reproducible-research/Assignments/RR_assignment_8.md

 (try doing more than one commit for this, i.e. divide your work into steps!)

+1. Create a new repository.
-1. A brief description of the show (use *italics* for names).
+2. A brief description of the show (use *italics* for names).
-2. A photo with the logo or a shot from the show itself.
+3. A photo with the logo or a shot from the show itself.
-3. A summary of some basic statistics (e.g. on viewership or ratings).
+4. A summary of some basic statistics (e.g. on viewership or ratings).
-4. A graph of the viewership over time.
+5. A graph of the viewership over time.
-5. A graph of the episode-to-episode (or season-to-season) changes in viewership.
+6. A graph of the episode-to-episode (or season-to-season) changes in viewership.
-6. A short description of the observed changes that includes inline references to numbers (e.g. the viewership decreased by `insert_calculated_number` between seasons 3 and 5).
+7. A short description of the observed changes that includes inline references to numbers (e.g. the viewership decreased by `insert_calculated_number` between seasons 3 and 5).
-7. Make sure your report looks nice -\> this time we're mostly interested in the output and not necessarily the codes used to achieve it.
+8. Make sure your report looks nice -\> this time we're mostly interested in the output and not necessarily the codes used to achieve it.
-8.  `render` your report and save it in the relevant folder of your repo.
+9.  `render` your report and make sure everything is displaying properly.
-9. Commit the changes and push them to Github.
+10. Commit the changes and push them to a Github repository.